3D-ADAM: A Dataset for 3D Anomaly Detection in Additive Manufacturing: Introduction

 The manufacturing sector constantly strives to reduce costs and improve quality and consistency through the use of advancements in technology.
 A key goal is to automatically control and monitor the entire manufacturing life-cycle of a given part.
 This includes detecting any anomalies or defects that may arise during the manufacturing process, and taking appropriate corrective action \cite{scheer2015}.

 Accurately and reliably detecting surface defects during the manufacturing process remains a significant challenge across the manufacturing industry \cite{apqc2024}, affecting over 42\% of manufacturers.
-2D Anomaly Detection methods are a mature and well established technology, with a diverse range of high-volume 2D Anomaly Detection Datasets available \cite{mvtec2021} \cite{SMAP2018} and a large body of work focussed on tasks such as few shot anomaly detection \cite{WinCLIP2023} \cite{AnomalyCLIP2023} and unsupervised anomaly detection \cite{DFM2024} \cite{ContextFlow++2024}.
+2D Anomaly Detection methods are a mature and well established technology, with a diverse range of high-volume 2D Anomaly Detection Datasets available \cite{mvtec2021} \cite{SMAP2018} and a large body of work focused on tasks such as few shot anomaly detection \cite{WinCLIP2023} \cite{AnomalyCLIP2023} and unsupervised anomaly detection \cite{DFM2024} \cite{ContextFlow++2024}.
 In contrast, 3D Anomaly Detection methods lack the same degree of maturity.
-We attribute this in part to the fact that suitable datasets are limited and do not provide the breadth of features and defect examples required for developing solutions capable of performing at an acceptable level in advanced manufacturing contexts.
-Three leading datasets have been proposed previously for the challenge of 3D Anomaly Detection, MVTec3D-AD \cite{mvtec2022}, Eyecandies \cite{eyecandies2022} and Real3D-AD \cite{real3dad2023}.
-Each of these datasets has several limitations which make them unsuitable for industrial applications, with the common issue between them being a lack of breadth in the defect and feature categories presented in manufacturing samples.
+We attribute this to the fact that suitable datasets are limited and do not provide the breadth of features and defect examples required for developing solutions capable of performing at an acceptable level across the breadth of manufacturing contexts.
+Four leading datasets have been proposed previously for the challenge of 3D Anomaly Detection, MVTec3D-AD \cite{mvtec2022}, Eyecandies \cite{eyecandies2022}, Real3D-AD \cite{real3dad2023} and PAD \cite{pad2023}.
+Each of these datasets has several limitations which make them unsuitable for industrial applications, with the common issue between them being a lack of breadth in the defect and feature categories presented in the manufacturing samples.

-Hence, we introduce \textbf{3D-ADAM}, a large-scale, high-resolution, multi-camera dataset for 3D-Anomaly Detection in Advanced Manufacturing.
-3D-ADAM addresses the limitations of existing datasets by including comprehensive suite of examples of defects in 12 classes across a range of machine element features \cite{Mott2023}, which cover the range of surface defect types that may be encountered in precision part manufacturing environments.
-3D-ADAM proposes a set of 16 machine elements \cite{Mott2023} features across all part categories, with care taken in curating a range of defect examples displayed on each machine element type.
+Hence, we introduce \textbf{3D-ADAM}, a large-scale, high-resolution, multi-camera dataset for 3D-Anomaly Detection in Additive Manufacturing.
+3D-ADAM addresses the limitations of existing datasets by including comprehensive suite of examples of defects in 12 classes across a range of machine element features \cite{Mott2023}, which cover the range of surface defect types that may be encountered in additive manufacturing environments.
+3D-ADAM proposes a set of 16 machine element features \cite{Mott2023} across all part categories, with care taken in curating a range of defect examples displayed on each machine element type.